Predictions of baryon directed flow in heavy-ion collisions at high baryon density: Directed Flow

 The crossover $v_1$ predictions well agree with available data \cite{STAR:2020dav,STAR:2014clz}.
 From the first glance, the midrapidity $v_1$ slope monotonously decreases between 4.5 and 7.7 GeV.
 However, a more thorough inspection of this energy region indicates that a weak proton antiflow takes place at the energy of 7.2 GeV, see Fig. \ref{fig:v1-STAR-fxt-7,2GeV}.

 In order to visualize the difference between energies 7.2 and 7.7 GeV, the STAR data \cite{STAR:2014clz} and the corresponding crossover $v_1$ at 7.7 GeV are also displayed in Fig. \ref{fig:v1-STAR-fxt-7,2GeV}.
+To illustrate sensitivity of the antiflow to the collision centrality, the $v_1$ results for impact parameters $b=$ 5 and 7 fm are also displayed (shaded area).
 This antiflow makes the $v_1$ evolution with the collision energy rise to be very similar to the case of the 1PT EoS.
 To see this similarity more clearly, let us consider the excitation function of the midrapidity $v_1$ slope that is presented in Fig. \ref{fig:dv1dy_ycm_p}.

 Both the 1PT and crossover $dv_1/dy$ exhibit dips at 7.2 GeV with negative values of the slope then increase to positive values.
 This is more distinctly seen in Fig. \ref{fig:dv1dy_ycm_p-zoomed}, where zoomed energy range of 4--12 GeV is presented.